roggc/react-redux-ssr-state-css/README.md

-## react-redux-ssr-state
+## react-redux-ssr-state-css

-this is an app built upon the **react-redux-ssr** app.
+this is an app built upon the **react-redux-ssr-state** app.

-this app adds navigation capabilities through **state** history.
+this app adds css modules capabilities to the previous app.

-on reloading, the app is server side rendered with the same **state** it was previous to reloading. that's it, keeps the **state** on reloading (server side rendering).

-you can visit the app running on https://react-redux-ssr-state.herokuapp.com.
+you can visit the app running on ...